Johnson to press Iran on jailed mother

 - December 2017: An Iranian database lists her as eligible for release

-Her family hope that Mrs Zaghari-Ratcliffe could be released from her five-year sentence imminently after an Iranian database listed her as eligible for release.
+Mrs Zaghari-Ratcliffe's family had hoped that she could be released from her five-year sentence after an Iranian database listed her as eligible for release.

 Husband Richard Ratcliffe told the BBC in December: "We're trying not to get too up or too down and just keep battling on".